-- 1.Do one of the following:-Choose Tools > Drafting Settings from the main menu. - -On the Object Snap toolbar, click the Object Snap Settings button. - -Type DSETTINGS in the command line and then press Enter.

-- 2.Switch to the Polar Tracking tab. - 3.
-Select the Polar Tracking On checkbox. - 4.Do one of the following to specify the polar angle increments: - -Select an angle from the Increment Angle drop-down list. - -Mark the Additional Angles check box and click New to define a custom angle increment. - 5.Click OK.
+- 1.Do one of the following:-Choose Tools > Drafting Settings from the main menu. - -On the Object Snap toolbar, click the Object Snap Settings button. - -Type DSETTINGS in the command line and then press Enter. - 2.
+Switch to the Polar Tracking tab. - 3.
+Select the Polar Tracking On checkbox. - 4.Do one of the following to specify the polar angle increments: - -Select an angle from the Increment Angle drop-down list. - increment. - 5.Click OK.